 This is a single-user report, not an audited billing discrepancy or independently confirmed pattern.
 But the specifics are concrete: named models, a cited multiplier, documented quota exhaustion.
 GitHub’s response was to close the discussion and direct the user to open a support ticket, stating the community forum is not a support channel.

-The structural issue is not whether the dollar figure is correct — it’s what the incident reveals about observability.
+The structural issue is not whether the dollar figure is correct; it is what the incident reveals about observability.
 A developer running agentic workflows cannot easily audit which model each sub-call resolved to, or what multiplier was applied per invocation.
 If a background agent resolves to a more expensive model than the user explicitly selected, the cost surface is larger than it appears from the session log.

 Model Access Is Shrinking: Where Opus Still Lives

 GitHub’s April 20 plan changes10 removed Opus models from Copilot Pro entirely and paused new self-serve signups for Pro and Pro+.
-Opus 4.7 is now a Pro+-only model.
-Older Opus variants (4.5 and 4.6) are being removed from Pro+ as well.
-The access surface for any Opus model through Copilot is narrowing to Pro+ subscribers, at the new multipliers or credit rates.
+Opus 4.7 is now a Pro+-only model, and older Opus variants (4.5 and 4.6) are being removed from Pro+ as well.
+The annual multiplier table6 now lists Claude Opus 4.8, generally available in Copilot since May 28, at 27×, the same rate as 4.7.
+(GitHub Blog.
+“Claude Opus 4.8 is generally available for GitHub Copilot.”
+May 28, 2026) The top-tier Opus slot is still being refreshed, but access to it is narrowing to Pro+ subscribers alone.

 Three Escape Routes for Agentic Teams